uralkorkmaz/javascript-rest-api/README.md

-# javascript rest api example
+# What is that?
-npm i & npm start
+This is a simple javascript rest api example.